 An internship with the Education Policy Center provides an opportunity for college or graduate students to gain real-world experience at a state based think-tank.
 An intern most often acts as a research assistant and will be given some administrative duties including data entry, creating mailing lists, and event planning for the Education Policy Center.
 The mission of the Education Policy Center is to advance K-12 public policy that empowers parents with the freedom to choose the most beneficial form of education for their children, fosters the development of effective delivery and support systems that enhance student learning, and provides accountability for the productive use of taxpayer dollars directed to education.

-An internship with the Energy Policy Center provides an opportunity for college or graduate students to gain real-world experience at a state based think-tank.
+An internship with the Energy Policy Center provides an opportunity for college or graduate students to gain real-world experience at a state-based think-tank.
 An intern most often acts as an energy policy research assistant.
-Projects can vary widely and an intern should be prepared for diverse assignments of varying levels of complexity.
-The mission of the Energy Policy Center is to promote a free market in energy production, where no protections, subsidies, or regulations result in energy winners and losers.
+Projects can vary widely, and an intern should be prepared for diverse assignments of varying levels of complexity.
+The mission of the Energy Policy Center is to promote a free market in energy production, where no government action results in energy winners and losers.
 We advocate that government remain neutral and level the playing field; that way consumer can reap the benefits of a healthy energy market – competition, lower prices, and more options.

 Legal interns at II work directly with two of America’s top constitutional scholars, Dave Kopel and Rob Natelson.
 Professor Kopel teaches advanced constitutional law at the University of Denver, and is the nation’s premier expert on the Second Amendment.
 Professor Kopel has written extensively on a wide range of constitutional, historical, and philosophical topics.
 His widely-read publications were crucial to the Supreme Court’s 2008 recognition of an individual right to keep and bear arms.
 Professor Natelson served as a law professor 25 years.
 He taught Constitutional Law, Advanced Constitutional Law, Constitutional History and First Amendment, among other courses.
 Professor Natelson is particularly known for his studies of the Constitution’s original meaning.
 Those studies have taken him to leading libraries throughout the United States and England, and he has been credited for several breakthrough discoveries in that area.
 One of those discoveries apparently served as the basis for Chief Justice Roberts’ treatment of the Necessary and Proper Clause in the “Obamacare” case.
 Admission as an Independence Institute Legal Intern is competitive.
 Interns research constitutional questions, help develop programs and publicity, and assist in writing and editing briefs and issue papers.